home-assistant/home-assistant.io/source/_integrations/google_translate.markdown

 Check the [complete list of supported languages](https://translate.google.com/intl/en_ALL/about/languages/) (languages where "Talk" feature is enabled in Google Translate) for allowed values.
 Use the 2 digit language code which you can find at the end of URL when you click on Language name.

 With the `delay` option you can add some silence to the beginning of the rendered speech, to cope with audio systems which need time to wake up their speakers when starting a network stream.
-Value is in miliseconds, maximum is 15000 (15s).
+Value is in milliseconds, maximum is 15000 (15s).

 For more information about using text-to-speech with Home Assistant and more details on all the options it provides, see the [TTS documentation](/integrations/tts/).